TaskBookly/app/README.md

 A simple task management and focus tool.

 > [!WARNING]
 > I will tend to prepare features before they are officially added.
-Meaning, there will be quite a bit of features in the app that don't do anything!
+Meaning, there will be quite a bit of features in the app that don't do anything yet!

 ## 🔧 Installation